Sloff11550/Anti-cheat-Guide---Readme/README.md

 ## 👤 About the Creator

+> 🧾 Feel free to share, remix, or build on this project—just give credit.
+If you modify it, all I ask is that you mention it was originally created by me (Andrew) and link back to this page.
+Let's make informed gaming better for everyone.

 Hi, I’m Andrew — a longtime PC gamer who loves shooters, MMOs, and pretty much everything in between (except for a few genres I won’t name here 😄).
 I’ve spent years enjoying the best this platform has to offer.

 I absolutely support the need for anti-cheat, especially in multiplayer.
 I can’t stand cheaters.
 If you want to cheat in single-player, fine.
 But if you’re ruining the game for everyone else in the room?
 That’s where I draw the line.